 Tapering Side Effects

 You took your body off from a drug that it was used to consume every day.
-Your nervous system needs a minute to adjust and find it’s normal again.
-Because of this, sometimes people do experience headaches and body aches.
-These are typical Lamictal withdrawal symptoms.
-This is very normal and treats with over the counter medications or whatever method you use to combat a headache.
-Some of these Lamictal withdrawal symptoms do have things that you can do to combat the symptom itself.
+Your central nervous system needs a minute to adjust and find it’s normal again.
+Because of this, sometimes people do experience headaches, rash and body aches.
+These are typical health conditions.
+And, this is very normal and treats with over the counter medications or whatever method you use to combat a headache.
+Some of these disorders do have things that you can do to combat the symptom itself.

 - Mood Swings

 When you combine nausea and dizziness this can cause some people to vomit.
 Try to use things that will help calm your stomach.
 This is a less common side effect and usually can be settled pretty easily.
-So, you can consult your rehab advisor about any medications that could ease your Lamictal withdrawal symptoms.
+So, you can consult your doctor about any medications that could ease your case.
 Yet, check the FDA approval of what is called over-the-counter medications.

 There isn’t much you can do for this, but some people do experience nausea.
 Try to keep your stomach settled and something in your stomach.

 Some people have tingling when they are withdrawing from Lamictal.
 This is something that will go with time as your body adjusts to it’s new normal.
-If you look for Lamictal withdrawal help, call us now.
-We are available 24X7 in all US states.
+If you look for help, call us now.
+We are available in all US states.

 How Long does it Last?

-Lamictal withdrawal symptoms are not going to last forever and it may not even be that bad at all.
-Don’t read all this and psych yourself up to think this is going to be the worst thing ever.
+The medication and detox phases are not going to last forever and it may not even be that bad at all.
+Don’t read all this about Lamictal withdrawal symptoms and psych yourself up to think this is going to be the worst thing ever.
 As this is meant to be just a guide into what you might need to prepare for.
 Every drug is different and Lamictal is no different.
 What your going to experience cannot be determined until you are in the withdrawal.
-Knowing you might get headaches, nausea, fatigue, anxiety, seizures and body pain allows you to ensure you have what you need to combat that on hand.
+Knowing you might get headaches, rash, nausea, fatigue, anxiety, seizures and body pain allows you to ensure you have what you need to combat that on hand.
 As a result, you are better prepared to go through the Lamictal withdrawal symptoms.